Quant Hedge Funds: String Theory + Algorithms = Binders Full of Money?

 To put that number in perspective, a 35% average annual return means that $1,000 invested 30 years ago would be worth $8.1 million today.

-So how much would you pay in management fees and carry for the “privilege” of investing in such a great fund?
+So how much would you pay in management and performance fees for the privilege of investing in such a great fund?

 The answer: 5 and 44.

-Yes, Renaissance Technologies is well-known for charging a management fee of 5% and carry of 44%, way above the industry average of 2% and 20%… because they’re just that good.
+Yes, Renaissance Technologies is well-known for charging a management fee of 5% and a performance fee of 44%, way above the industry average of 1.5% and 15.0%… because they’re just that good.